1977 World Snooker Championship: Final

+Spencer won the first three frames of the third day, and Thorburn won the following two frames.
+Spencer won the 42nd frame with a break of 67 to lead 22–20 at the end of the penultimate session after Thorburn had missed potting a black off in the last frame of the session; Thorburn commented afterwards that "I should be used to these balls by now but it just refused my mind as I was playing it whether I could hold position for the next red just by running through it or whether I needed a touch of running side".
+Thorburn narrowed his deficit to one frame at 21–22 but Spencer won the next frame with a break of 43, and the following frame by steadily building a points advantage.
+In frame 46, a break of 51 gave Spencer a substantial lead and Thorburn conceded the frame and match while there were still two reds left on the table.
+Spencer claimed his third world title with a 25–21 victory.
+The trophy was presented to Spencer by John Goodchap, Chief Accountant of Embassy brand owners W.D. & H.O.
+Wills.

 Spencer was the first player to win the title with a two-piece cue.
 His previous cue was smashed in a car accident just before the 1974 Norwich Union Open; despite repairs, Spencer was not confident about using it so he purchased a new, two-piece implement whilst on tour in Canada.
 Having made several century breaks with the new cue following his return to England, Spencer decided to use it for the championship only two months before the tournament.
 A few months after his victory, he replaced it with a different, Japanese-made cue.
 Snooker historian Clive Everton wrote Spencer "exploded two myths" by winning with a two-piece cue, a type of implement that was generally seen as suitable for pool but not snooker, and having only used it for two months, when most professional players thought it took many months to become proficient with a new cue.
 Thorburn also used a two-piece cue for the match as was common in his native Canada.